Energy Bills Audit WIIFM (what’s in it for me)

 WIIFM – What in it for me

-Technically, its you we’re talking about; and what’s in it for you and your client is the improved control of the situation and consequently more control over your energy consumption and maintenance costs.
+Technically, its you we’re talking about, and what’s in it for you and your client is improved control of the situation and, consequently, more control over your energy consumption and maintenance costs.

-- Step 4: Extract the date, the cost, the trade and a very brief comment about the activity (two or three words) form the invoices.
+- Step 4: Extract the date, the cost, the trade and a very brief comment about the activity (two or three words) from the invoices.
 Put this data into the same spreadsheet as above.
-Perform some sub totals on 3, 6 and 12 month periods.
+Perform some subtotals on 3, 6 and 12-month periods.

 The Ideal result, is a flat line in Maintenance costs and a reduction in energy consumption.

 A poor result would be increases in both maintenance costs and energy, which is indicative of a Reactive Maintenance plan for obsolete equipment, which is both inefficient to run and inefficient to maintain.

 Are the maintenance costs a flat line but energy consumption is increasing, that is, do you have a false economy by saving on maintenance which reflects in decreased efficiency of equipment resulting in higher energy consumption.

 A typical result would be peaks and troughs through the period; this is where one might consider specific benchmarks and ask suppliers some specific performance questions.
 Moving forward, we would suggest building in KPIs into their service maintenance agreements and shopping around more diligently for service companies that have a history of proactive activities in energy management.

 One might suggest an ideal result would be a decrease in maintenance costs with a decrease in energy consumption.
 In our experience, this usually will not last for more than twelve months as the benefit of proper maintenance begins to wain and the equipment, without maintenance, will lose efficiency and breakdowns will also begin to increase.